webrecorder/pywb/docs/manual/owb-to-pywb-config.rst

 Local Collection / Access Point
 -------------------------------

-A OpenWayback configuration with a local collection and local CDX, for example:
+An OpenWayback configuration with a local collection and local CDX, for example:

 .. code:: xml